SiddhantGupta799/PyBasics-Library/README.md

 	println (names[0] + " " + names[1] + " " + names[2] + " " + Str (3) + " " + cname);
 	Print(Range(-1, 9, 2), "\t");
-	Map(Reverse,names);  // assume names as an Array or Vector of strings a in b (the python "in" operator to return a boolean value after testing presence of a in b) print(s * 4); (python string multiplication feature) An allrounder print function, though it has variants to Handle Different operations efficiently.
+	Map(Reverse,names);  // assume names as an Array or Vector of strings a In b (the python "In" operator to returns a boolean value after testing presence of a in b) print(s * 4); (python string multiplication feature) An allrounder print function, though it has variants to Handle Different operations efficiently.